zarch/amqtt/docs/references/hbmqtt_sub.rst

 -k                  Set the CONNECT keep alive timeout.
 -n                  Number of messages to read before ending.
 Read forever if not given.
 -q, --qos           Specify the quality of service to use for receiving messages.
 This QoS is sent in the subscribe request.
--t                  Topic filters to subcribe.
+-t                  Topic filters to subscribe.
 --url               Broker connection URL, conforming to `MQTT URL scheme`_.
 --will-topic        The topic on which to send a Will, in the event that the client disconnects unexpectedly.
 --will-message      Specify a message that will be stored by the broker and sent out if this client disconnects unexpectedly.
 This must be used in conjunction with ``--will-topic``.